 The Local Scientific Committee

 The Chair of the Local Scientific Committee is Professor Ruth C. Newberry, firstname.lastname@example.org.
 The committee is presented here.
-About 30 reviewers will assist in the abstract evaluation process.
+Over 80 reviewers assisted in the abstract evaluation process.